Hotel Review: Hyatt House Lansing/University Area – Firsts, Fireflies & Fast Wi-Fi

 • Donut holes (first time I’ve seen this at a hotel breakfast—and they slapped)

-Things to Do in Lansing (Teen & Family Picks)
+Things to Do Near Hyatt House Lansing

 At the hotel: Borrow board games and card games from the front desk.